 Many different visitors can be configured in this way.
 The set of all visitors can be registered with the MultiVisitor class provided for the mesh.
-A multivisitor class will walk through the cells and delegate action to every registered visitor when the appropriate cell type is encountered.
+An instance of the MultiVisitor class will walk through the cells and delegate action to every registered visitor when the appropriate cell type is encountered.